Skip to main content

 Out-of-school rates have been declining, but often at a slow pace

-Nicaragua and Panama show very different directions of progress.
-In primary and secondary education, the out-of-school rate in Nicaragua has plummeted, while it has climbed in Panama.
+Ecuador and Paraguay show very different directions of progress.
+In lower and upper secondary education, the out-of-school rate in Ecuador has plummeted, while it has climbed in Paraguay.

 Eritrea and Ethiopia also show very different rates of progress.
 The after-effects of conflict in Eritrea visibly took a toll on education access, while Ethiopia has prioritised education in its budget, which led to the rapid reduction in out-of-school children over a short period of time.